zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 A refreshingly different Santa experience for you and your child.
 Come along to our children’s workshop at the Make Space where you will work with Santa and his helpers to make a biodegradable pot and, then, plant your very own tree to take home with you.

 Please note, that a separate ticket will be required for each child for the Tree Planting with Santa workshop to help us cover Santa's milk and cookies.
-You can sign up and get your ticket in our [tickets](/tickets) section.
+You can sign up and get your ticket in our Tickets section.

 <a href="#top">Back to top</a>